-Some weeks ago, my browsing of music blogs brought a track called “Stranger” to my attention.
+Some weeks ago, I came across a track called “Stranger“.
 I thought it was pretty good, and went hunting for the producer.
 So here we are, with an interview of Hugh Worskett, a London-based music man whose work with independent and major label names alike is garnering him a good reputation.
 You can read about his background and how he produced Alfie Connor’s “Stranger” below.

 Hi there Hugh.
 Can you tell me about your start in the world of music?

 Sure.
-In my teens, I was mucking around in bands, recording demos with friends, gradually becoming more interested in the sound of records.
-I did a classical music degree at King’s College London.
-I used to play the oboe, of all things, and I still draw on my classical background a lot when I’m producing particularly when it comes to musicianship and arrangement.
+In my teens, I was mucking around in bands, recording demos with friends and gradually becoming more interested in the sound of records, which led to me doing a classical music degree at King’s College London.
+I used to play the oboe and I still draw on my classical background a lot when I’m producing, particularly when it comes to musicianship and arrangement.

 After finishing my degree, I got some lucky breaks meeting some producers who offered me the chance to work with them.
 I also did some early recordings with Jamie N Commons who’s now off doing stuff with the likes of Eminem and Jay Z.

-Was your first break the Jamie N Commons stuff?
+Did your first break come through working with Jamie N Commons?

 I didn’t know much about the industry at that point, so I was lucky that a few people did approach me, but I think in general you have to be out there, chasing stuff down.
-It’s a cliche but you’re judged on the last thing you produced, so you have to be out there meeting people if you’ve done something noteworthy.
+It’s a cliche, but you’re judged on the last thing you produced, so you have to be out there meeting people, even if you’ve done something noteworthy.

-Do you still feel like you have to convince people to work with you?
+Do you still feel like you had to convince people to work with you?

 I think you always need to let people know what you have to offer as a producer.
 I don’t think there’s a job description for it – it can involve being a musician, engineer, sound designer, arranger or a combination of all these.
 So you need to let people know what you can do, and find the projects that suit you best.
-I let people know I play a variety of instruments, that I’m big on arrangement, and generally I guess have a left-field approach with a view to bringing things across to the centre.
+I let people know that I play a variety of instruments and that I’m big on arrangements.

 I only see a few instruments in your studio, like a guitar and some synths.
 Do you have any intentions to expand your setup?